What is the National Directory?

 General information about the National Directory and higher education in prison:

-What is a higher education in prison program?
+What does higher education in prison mean?

 Who maintains and manages the National Directory?